HIV/AIDS for Florida Healthcare Professionals

 - Medical or nonmedical personnel who have received significant exposure

 Any violation of confidentiality provisions shall be grounds for disciplinary action contained in the facility’s or professional’s respective licensing chapter.
 Any person who violates the confidentiality provisions commits a first-degree misdemeanor, punishable by a definite term of imprisonment not exceeding one year.
-Anyone who knew or should have known the nature of the information and maliciously, or for monetary gain, disseminates this information to any other person commits a third-degree felony, punishable by a term of imprisonment not to exceed five years (FL Legislature, 2020a).
+Anyone who knew or should have known the nature of the information and maliciously, or for monetary gain, disseminates this information to any other person commits, a third-degree felony, punishable by a term of imprisonment not to exceed five years (FL Legislature, 2023).

 Notification of Test Results

 Positive test results should be accompanied by information on availability of appropriate medical and support services, importance of partner notification, and prevention of transmission of HIV.
+Negative test results shall include, as appropriate, information on preventing the transmission of HIV (FL Legislature, 2023).

 Counseling